Login and compare prices online instantly now.

 Used Service Contract

-The first tip to buying a used photocopier for sale is finding out the duty (or the number of life prints the machine can do) the copier has done.
+- Buying a used photocopier, first thing is finding out the duty (or the number of life prints the machine can do) the copier has done.

 To get a photocopier machine price list you can call a local dealer or several and ask them.
 You will find them hesitant to give you this just over the phone but many will.

 You can arrange a meeting with a few salespeople to see their different perspectives, different machine manufacturers and solutions offered